 Minnesota rent to own:

-Its an alternative way to buy a home.
+It’s an alternative way to buy a home at a future date.

 Rent-to-own agreement, also called a lease option or a lease-to-own agreement.